andrivet/ZX81-Debugger/docs/debug.md

     byte "HELLO WORLD",$ff
 ```

-`byte` is a directive, not a Z8' instruction.
-It ask the compiler to create a block of byte initialized with the data that follow the `byte` directive.
-In this case, it is the characters the the string "HELLO WORLD" followed by the value `FFh`.
+`byte` is a directive, not a Z80 instruction.
+It asks the compiler to create a block of byte initialized with the data that follow the `byte` directive.
+In this case, it is the characters of the string "HELLO WORLD" followed by the value `FFh`.
 So now `DE` points to the first character of this string: "H".

 > **Note**: Even if the source code is written in ASCII, the compiler converts ASCII characters to their ZX81 counterparts or an approximation, when it is possible.
 In this character set, the value `00` represents a space so it is not possible to end strings with zeros as it is often the case on ASCII or Unicode systems.
 Instead, we use the value `FF`.